-These policies cover common risks of after-school enrichment programs.
+These insurance policies cover the common risks of after-school programs.

-General liability insurance covers common risks, such as a child slipping near the pool at a YMCA.
-Bundle with property insurance for savings in a business owner’s policy.
+A general liability policy covers basic third-party risks, such as a child who slips and suffers an injury at a day camp.
+Bundle it with property insurance for savings in a business owner’s policy.

-A BOP bundles general liability and property insurance in one plan.
-A BOP is the best line of defense for Big Brothers Big Sisters, Boys and Girls Clubs, and similar youth programs.
+A BOP bundles general liability coverage and property insurance at a discount.
+It's the best line of defense for Boys and Girls Clubs, Head Start, and similar youth programs.

-This policy can cover expenses if your after-school youth program is sued for a mistake or negligence, such as failure to prevent an injury from bullying.
+This policy covers expenses if your after-school youth program is sued for an error or negligence, such as failure to prevent an injury from bullying at a sports camp.